PHI-base/canto-docs/docs/genotypes.md

 #### Using wild-type alleles in genotypes

-A wild-type gene at its normal (endogenous) expression level will generally not have phenotypes annotated in Canto.
+A wild-type gene at its normal (endogenous) expression level will generally not have phenotypes annotated in PHI-Canto.
 Single wild-type alleles should only have phenotypes if the gene is expressed at a higher (overexpression) or lower (knockdown) level than normal.
 Similarly, in a multi-allele genotype, if the wild-type allele is the only allele of the gene present, it should only be included if it is over- or under-expressed.

-Although it is possible to add a wild-type gene as a single allele with wild-type expression, this is intended only for the case of ‘gene-for-gene relationships’ within a pathogen-host interaction: in these cases, a control genotype and phenotype need to be recorded in order to disambiguate naturally-occurring phenotypes (caused by strain sequence variation in the natural strain) from experimental phenotypes (caused by mutations introduced by the author).
+Wild-type genes (as a single allele with wild-type expression) should only be used in a _control metagenotype_ that corresponds to a pathogen-host interaction (including gene-for-gene interactions): in these cases, a control genotype and phenotype need to be recorded in order to disambiguate naturally-occurring phenotypes (caused by strain sequence variation in the natural strain) from experimental phenotypes (caused by mutations introduced by the author).

 ### Editing and copying genotypes